Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Experimental Setup and Evaluation Technique

 \subsection{Evaluation Technique}

-We compared the proposed FLBFH with two recent works HFFR \cite{tajiki2019software} and FTSM \cite{alarifi2019fault}.
-Since those two works were implemented in a different simulation environment and did not consider real failure traces, we adopted the key idea of both proposed methods to fit with our simulation environment and failure traces.
+We compared proposed FLBFH with two recent works HFFR \cite{tajiki2019software} and FTSM \cite{alarifi2019fault}.
+Since those two works implemented in a different simulation environment, as well as they, did not consider real failure traces, we adopted the key idea of both proposed methods to fit with our simulation environment and failure traces.
 We compared both methods with our proposed method in the results and discussion section to show the improvement of the FLBFH failure handling method over previously proposed methods.